 2. Start a budget

-As mentioned above, creating a shopping list will help you stay within your budget.
+Creating a shopping list will help you stay within your budget.
 Create a budget that fits your family’s needs.
 Shoes, children’s clothes, baby clothes, and undergarments are all items to think about.

 Tip: List out the items you will buy and write down a “projected cost” amount next to the items.
 After purchasing, you can write down the “actual cost” amount for an overview of your spending.